In This Article

-Embrace the Scandinavian hygge philosophy and layer the space around your coffee table with floor cushions to encourage people to gather around and make your space feel extra cozy.
-This is an especially good trick if you have small children or pets or if you love hosting friends for game night.
+Embrace the Scandinavian hygge philosophy and layer the space around your coffee table with floor cushions to encourage people to gather around, and to make your space feel extra cozy.
+This is an especially good trick if you have small children or pets, or if you love hosting friends for game night.
 Your living room will instantly look more inviting.

 Do you collect antique silver boxes, busts, bowls, or other interesting objects?
 Let your coffee table be a display for your most prized collections.
 Repetition is a known trick of the trade, so use it to your advantage and display similar items in large numbers.

 One mistake that people often make with their coffee table is displaying too many objects of similar sizes.
 Breaking up the surface with a comparatively large object can do wonders for the overall feel of your room.
 For example, display an oversize vase with tall branches or a large bowl to give your space a more dynamic look.

 Above all else, consider how you use your coffee table before you choose how to style it.
 Do you typically put down your drink when watching TV?
 Do you love to play board games?
 Do you lounge around reading books and magazines on weekends?
 The best coffee tables may be expertly styled, but they aren't functional if they don't serve the purpose that their owners need them for.